Life Sciences - Cell Biology and Biophysics (LS-CBB)

 LS-CBB 5538 Molecular Recognition in Cellular Biology Credits: 2

 Graduate Research Seminar.
-Studies of the latest development leading to an increased understanding of cellular biology processes when the experimental tools for structure biology analysis and molecular genetics are applied.
+Analysis and interpretation of literature reporting the latest developments in cellular biology and biophysics, and active learning through seminar attendance and in-person discussion with leading scientists in fields related to cell biology and biophysics.
+Course participation will promote an increased understanding of cellular biology processes and application of experimental tools for structure biology analysis and molecular genetics.

 LS-CBB 5583 Current Topics in Cell Biology and Biophysics Credits: 1-3